- IT Services

 Check out the latest happenings in the world of IT from our Locknet® experts.
 In this issue, we highlight some topics your organization should be aware of to minimize risks.
 Specifically, mitigating insider threats to your security and the risks of hanging on to legacy data.

 When it comes to creating a plan for long-term business viability, a business continuity plan plays a key role.
 But what is a business continuity plan, and what is its purpose?

 Without a plan in place, when disaster or disruption hits, your staff won’t know their next steps.
-Even your highest performing employees need direction, particularly when a disaster hits and your organization is under major stress.
-By developing a business continuity plan, you can rest assured that your staff are all on the same page and the strategy can be put into place without delay.
+Even your highest-performing employees need direction, particularly when a disaster hits and your organization is under major stress.
+By developing a business continuity plan, you can rest assured that your staff is all on the same page and the strategy can be put into place without delay.

 When it comes to business continuity, the solutions don’t stop with you.
 No doubt you have a network of vendors who support your business too.

 “Businesses should be discussing what their vendors’ business continuity plan process is when performing vendor management,” says Powell.
 “Or at least that their vendors have a policy in place, so they have an idea about the expected return to operations.”

 Some business leaders make the mistake of assuming insurance will cover them in the event of an emergency.
 But, insurance cannot be your business continuity strategy.
 While your insurance coverage is an essential aspect of your business continuity plan, your organization is likely to incur other losses and damages that will not be covered.
 Only when you consult with your insurance company will you know what to expect.
 And remember, insurance is not the same as restoring your operational capabilities.